cdlhub/documentation/md/Specification.md

-# Specification <a id="specification"></a>
+# 3. Specification <a id="specification"></a>

 ### Introduction

-This section specifies the components and data stream structures in the in-memory kernel.
+This section specifies the core components and data stream structures in the in-memory kernel.
 These components are;

 * **[eve](#eve)**